Centripetal Spring Armchair

 The chair exhibited all features of today's office chairs except adjustable lumbar support: it allowed tilt movement in all directions and had a revolving seat, caster wheels for ease of movement, as well as a headrest and armrests in the armchair variant.
-Tilting was achieved through the flexion of the four large C-shaped steel springs on which the seat rested, using the sitter's feet as a fulcrum.
+The seat rested on four large flexible C-shaped steel springs which permitted tilting around a central fulcrum point just above the base, using the sitter's feet and the weight of the chair as a lever.
 The modernity of its design, which included an innovative use of cast iron for the frame, was visually downplayed by hiding the springs behind a dense passementerie (an elaborate trim) and by rendering the frame in the nostalgic, gilded Rococo Revival style.

 After it was first presented at the 1851 Great Exhibition in London, the chair had little success outside the US: it was deemed immoral because it was too comfortable.
 The Victorian morality of the time valued rigid, unsupportive seats that allowed sitters to demonstrate refinement, willpower, and morality through an upright posture.
 Today, reflecting its place in the history of chair design, the chair is exhibited in design museums, including the Vitra Design Museum and the Brooklyn Museum.